 - Personal Budgets

-- A straightforward explanation of educational procedures
+- A straightforward explanation of SEND services and procedures

 - Information on special educational needs and disability, health and social care

-- Someone to attend meetings with you
+- Someone to attend meetings with you, when required

 - Provide telephone advice and information